asiastawik/Ehrenfests-s-dog-flea-model/README.md

 ## Plots & Analysis

 The project generates a plot showing the number of fleas on both ACE and REX as a function of time `t`.
-The plot is saved in the `plots/` directory.

 Multiple simulations with different values of `N` can be run to observe how the flea distribution changes as the population increases.